AlbertGarciaFernandez/dept-front-challange/README.md

 ```

+## Highlights

+- Added some schemas for the froms.
+- I decided to make a json to treat the svg of the brands since the code was cleaner, more readable and reusable
+- Animations Added

 ## Future improvements

+Some of the things that I would have liked to implement that I could not due to time issues are:

+- Implement some Testing
-- Improve the query system with Graphql using the github v4 API
+- Improve the modal when the menu is opened
-- You should see the entire user profile, navigate between the overview, repos, projects, packages, etc.
-- Integration testing
-- Improve the filter system, you can filter by lastest commited projects, by language, or sort by name.
+- I would have liked to be implemented Mobile Design more aproach

 ## Feedback

+My main idea for this project was to respect the design of the figma as much as possible and also try to give it value with a clean and reusable code.

 In my opinion, this challenge helped me to:

-- Understand better how the RTL (React-testing-library) works
+- Continuing learning and programming as a front end
 - Improve my knowledge of atomic design and abstraction of components.

-To do this challenge you need to know the principles and basics of React and the API's REST

-Thanks to MVST for giving me the opportunity to do this challenge, it was an incredible experience.
+Thanks to DEPT for giving me the opportunity to do this challenge, it was an incredible experience.

-I have added some schemas for the froms.
-I decided to make a json to treat the svg of the brands since the code was cleaner, more readable and reusable

-My main idea for this project was to respect the design of the figma as much as possible and also try to give it value with a clean and reusable code.
+Although there have been days of a lot of work, I am happy with the result and this challenge has motivated me a lot!